llorell03/CTF-Bandit/README.md

 </p>
 </details>

-1. Use `ls` command
+1. Use `ls` command.
+   - 🌱 I thought about using `cd inhere` to enter the directory, then used `find` to look at the files, but it didn't help.
+Used `cd -` to back out of current directory.
-2. Then use `file inhere/*` command to list all files in directory.
+3. Use `file inhere/*` command to list all files in directory.
    - you'll see one file that is human-readable (bcuz of ASCII).
-3. Use `cat` command to look into file and get password.
+4. Use `cat` command to look into file and get password.
      - `$ cat inhere/-file07`